I Ching Guide

 Section 02

-History and continuity matter
+History and continuity are practical, not optional

 Section 03